mike-north/ember-octane-workshop/notes/04-helpers.md

 ## ⌨️ Task: Implementing the `{{format-timestamp}}` helper

-Now that we have the core utility for converting a date-like thing into a consistently-formatted string, we just need create a helper to allow us to consume this in our `.hbs` files.
+Now that we have the core utility for converting a date-like thing into a consistently-formatted string, we just need create a helper to allow us to consume this in our `.hbs` files

-We can use Ember CLI to generate a starting point for our helper, as well as an integration test.
+We can use Ember CLI to generate a starting point for our helper, as well as basic (passing) integration test.

 ```sh
 ember generate helper format-timestamp